aasensio/hazel2/docs/input.rst

 .. _input:
+.. include:: hazel_name

 Input files
 ===========

-Hazel v2.0 can accept several formats for input/output files.
-1D formats are specific for Hazel, but 3D formats are defined in standard HDF5 or FITS formats.
+|hazel2| can accept several formats for input/output files.
+1D formats are specific
+for Hazel, but 3D formats are defined in standard HDF5 or FITS formats.

 Wavelength files